Ekman/aws-ring-http-signer/README.md

 ## AWS Credentials Provider and signatures

 By default the library will use the default credentials provider provided by AWS.
+There are many other ways to load credentials which you can [read about in the AWS documentation](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_provider.html).
+Consult the AWS documentation on how to create a `SignatureInterface`.

+### Example

-Lets say you want to provide static credentials from environment variables instead:
+Lets say you want to provide static credentials from environment variables:

 ```php
 use Nekman\AwsRingHttpSigner\AwsRingHttpSignerFactory;